Watch the latest TV commercial for CRESTOR

-the importance of patients taking an active part in their cholesterol management and learn about how CRESTOR may help.
+the importance of patients taking an active part in their cholesterol management and how CRESTOR may help.

-For these patients, getting to goal is a big deal, especially if they have high cholesterol plus one risk factor, such as diabetes, high blood pressure, or a family history of early heart disease, because they could be at increased risk of plaque buildup in arteries over time (atherosclerosis).1,3,4,6-8
+For these patients, lowering cholesterol is a big deal, especially if they have high cholesterol plus one risk factor such as diabetes, high blood pressure, or a family history of early heart disease, because they could be at increased risk of plaque buildup in arteries over time (atherosclerosis).1,3,4,6-8

-Helping high-risk patients achieve cholesterol treatment goals is important, which is why we hope you’ll consider prescribing CRESTOR.
+Helping high-risk patients lower their cholesterol is important, which is why we hope you’ll consider prescribing CRESTOR.

 Important Safety Information for CRESTOR® (rosuvastatin calcium) Tablets